Feb 3, 2020 First of all, there are VERY distinct differences between autism spectrum disorder and a child who has a speech delay.

 A speech and language delay is when a child isn’t developing speech and language at an expected rate.
 It is a common developmental problem that affects as many as 10% of preschool children.
 Your child may have a speech delay if he or she isn’t able to do these things:

-- Saying simple words (such as “mama”) either clearly or unclearly by 12 to 15 months of age.
+- Says simple words (such as “mama”) either clearly or unclearly by 12 to 15 months of age,

-- By 12 months: isn’t using gestures, such as pointing or waving bye-bye by 12 months of age,
+- Isn’t using gestures, such as pointing or waving bye-bye by 12 months of age,

-- Understanding simple words (such as “no” or “stop”) by 18 months of age.
+- Understands simple words (such as “no” or “stop”) by 18 months of age,

 - Has trouble understanding simple verbal requests.

-- By 2 years: can only imitate speech or actions and doesn’t produce words or phrases spontaneously by 2 years of age,
+- Can only imitate speech or actions and doesn’t produce words or phrases spontaneously by 2 years of age,

-- By 2 years: says only some sounds or words repeatedly and can’t use oral language to communicate more than their immediate needs by 2 years of age,
+- Says only some sounds or words repeatedly and can’t use oral language to communicate more than their immediate needs by 2 years of age,

-- By 2 years: has an unusual tone of voice (such as raspy or nasal sounding) by 2 years of age,
+- Has an unusual tone of voice (such as raspy or nasal sounding) by 2 years of age,

-- Talking in short sentences by 3 years of age
+- Talks in short sentences by 3 years of age,

-- Telling a simple story at 4 to 5 years of age
+- Can tell a simple story at 4 to 5 years of age.